In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Yakiniku no Tare (Japanese BBQ Sauce)

-This is another useful condiment made by mixing ingredients such as ginger, garlic, sake, mirin, sugar, and soy sauce.
+A savory sauce made with ingredients like ginger, garlic, sake, mirin, sugar, and soy sauce.

-“Yakiniku” means Japanese barbecue, and “tare” means sauce, so “yakiniku no tare” means Japanese barbecue sauce.
+"Yakiniku" means Japanese barbecue, and "tare" means sauce, so yakiniku no tare is Japanese BBQ sauce.

 Dried Ingredients